The Bankrate promise

 Several traditional banks also offer account opening bonuses to incentivize consumers to open an account with them.

-- The bank with the most branches is Chase Bank, which has 4,850 branches in the U.S. and 198 foreign branches.
+- The bank with the most branches is Chase Bank, which has around 4,900 branches in the U.S. and abroad, as of the time of this writing.
+(FDIC)

 Digital banking trends